-These cyber troopers are used for various purposes, such as influencing and decreasing the disinformation as well as the spread of propaganda on social media and other online discussion platforms.
+These cyber troopers are used for various purposes, such as influencing and decreasing disinformation as well as the spread of propaganda on social media and other online discussion platforms.

-They are also known to work with other government agencies such as Malaysian Communications and Multimedia Commission (MCMC) to monitor user’s Internet usage and prevent access to few sites that address LGBT+ issues, pornography, piracy such as torrenting, and scams.
+They are also known to work with other government agencies such as the Malaysian Communications and Multimedia Commission (MCMC) to monitor user’s Internet usage and prevent access to few sites that address LGBT+ issues, pornography, piracy such as torrenting, and scams.

-While it is indeed praiseworthy that the government cares for the citizens, but it doesn’t reassure that all of our online activities are being monitored.
+While it is indeed praiseworthy that the government cares for the citizens, but it doesn’t reassure us that all of our online activities are being monitored.

 Read more below to find out why you need a VPN in Malaysia.